 Unfortunately, this may be as fast as some students can go.
 They commute to campus, work more than 25 hours a week, and look after their families.
 It’s no wonder that 15 credits per semester feels impossible.
 Consequently, students take fewer credits per term, extend their time to degree, and increase their risk for stopping out as life interferes.

-25 ways to improve your Guided Pathways strategy
+Use our new tool to evaluate your Guided Pathways strategy

 Flexing the academic calendar to accommodate your students